Public Programmes (April - June)

 The British Museum has selected 100 exhibits from its vast collections and displayed them in chronological order, allowing visitors to explore the life and experiences of the people in the past.
 These representative exhibits are from different eras and regions: from rare survival tools that our early human ancestors relied on to credit cards that are commonly owned by modern people nowadays.
 The exhibits are concentrated pieces of world history, recording the power of observation and creativity of human beings at different periods of human history.

 In this lecture, the speaker from the British Museum will share with the audience the curatorial concept of the special exhibition "The Hong Kong Jockey Club Series: A History of the World in 100 Objects from the British Museum".
 Through the stories behind different exhibits, the speaker will explore the footprints of human development over the past two million years and discuss with the audience how the development of civilizations has changed the world.

 |Venue||Seminar Room, G/F|

-Application will be accepted starting on 8 October 2018.
+|Enrolment||A maximum of 80 participants on a first-come-first-served basis.
+Enrolment starts on 8 April 2019.
 To register, please complete the application form for Education and Extension Programmes (apply online / download the form), or call 2180 8260.|